oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 Providers use the HashiCorp Vault API to retrieve secrets and configurations.
 The HashiCorp Vault Providers support two types of Vaults: **HCP Vault Dedicated** and **HCP Vault Secrets**.
-Each type has its own authentication method uses specific parameters.
-Choose the method that matches the type of Vault you are using.
+Each type supports multiple authentication methods, each requiring specific parameters.

 The provider searches for these parameters in the following locations in a predefined sequence:

 1. Explicitly provided in the URL